makandra/active_type/README.md

 ### ActiveType::Record

+If you have a database backed record (that inherits from `ActiveRecord::Base`), but also want to declare virtual attributes, simply inherit from `ActiveType::Record`.

-`ActiveType::Record` is simply `ActiveRecord::Base` plus the (virtual) attributes from `ActiveType::Object`.
-You can declare, assign, validate etc those attributes, but they will not be persisted.
+Virtual attributes will not be persisted.

 ### ActiveType::Record[BaseClass]